-With hundreds of promo emails received every day, it’s no wonder customers prefer conversational SMS marketing, where they can directly engage with their favourite brands and get their questions answered - all in record time.
+With hundreds of promo emails received every day, it’s no wonder customers prefer conversational SMS marketing, where they can directly engage with their favorite brands and get their questions answered - all in record time.

 Between the email and the text below, which one would you rather receive?

-Ideally, you should use them together, as complementary marketing tools into an integrated communications strategy and staying in touch with your customers across multiple touchpoints.
+Ideally, you should use them together, as complementary marketing tools into an integrated communications strategy and staying in touch with your customers across multiple touch points.